Strangemother/worker-rpc.js/README.md

 </td><td>

-In the primary thread, install the same file `./WorkerRPC.js`:
+Apply the same file in the in the main thread

+_index.html_
 ```jinja
 <!-- Primary thread -->
 <script src="./worker/WorkerRPC.js"></script>